This blog may contain affiliate links. Read our disclosure policy for more info.

-Haputale is a small town situated in the beautiful mountains in Sri Lanka, around an hour’s drive from Ella.
-Haputale, Sri Lanka is commonly referred to as little Ella because of its very similar landscape but a rather quieter and less touristic atmosphere.
+Haputale is a small town situated in the beautiful mountains in Sri Lanka.
+Haputale, Sri Lanka is commonly referred to as “little Ella” because of its very similar landscape but a rather quieter and less touristic atmosphere.

-However, there is one other thing that makes Haputale so worth visiting, and that’s the fact it’s actually closer than Ella to some of the best things to do in the area.
+Although there is much more to do in Ella, there is one other thing that makes Haputale so worth visiting.
+And that’s the fact it’s actually closer than Ella to some of the best things to do in the area.

 Despite being a small town, there are actually a ton of awesome things to do in Haputale, Sri Lanka.

 For this reason, we recommend making Haputale one of the places you visit in Sri Lanka!

 - 14 BEST Things to do in Haputale, Sri Lanka

 - 2. Walk the tea fields from Lipton Seat to Dambatenne Tea Factory